Aviatorscode2/Donut-Finder/docs/tutorials/donut-store/get-list-of-donut-stores.md

     c.
 Enter the URL: `{base_url}/donut_store`.

     d.
-Click the "Send" button.
+Click the **Send** button.
 You should see a response containing a list of all donut stores in JSON format.
 For example:

     ```json
     [